kuhnemann/pyphrase/readme.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Built With
-The code is based on the [Phrase TMS OpenAPI docs](https://cloud.memsource.com/web/docs/api) as of March 1 2023, which was parsed using [datamodel-code-generator](https://github.com/koxudaxi/datamodel-code-generator/) (for the models) and a slightly modified version of [swagger-to](https://github.com/Parquery/swagger-to) (for the methods).
+The code is based on the [Phrase TMS OpenAPI docs](https://cloud.memsource.com/web/docs/api) as of March 20 2023, which was parsed using [datamodel-code-generator](https://github.com/koxudaxi/datamodel-code-generator/) for the models and a slightly modified version of [swagger-to](https://github.com/Parquery/swagger-to) for the methods.